blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hinduism Rough Notes.md

 ## Shastras, Tantras, Upavedas, Storas, Srutis

-## Sutras, Sholkas, Anuvakhya, Vakhya
+## Sutras, Shlokas, Anuvakhya, Vakhya
 A Sutra is a condensed rule which succinctly states the message A Shloka is a verse that conveys the complete message and is structured to certain rules of musical meter An Anuvakhya is an explanation of the reviewed text